 Software Ethics – When is it acceptable to ship a low quality product?

 I develop enterprise software.
-Sometimes the decision is made to ship when quality is low and more time is needed for R&D. However, I have as a professional software engineer no ethical recourse to such actions.
-Sometimes the direct impact is not death but extreme inefficiencies that cause overspending and unstable workforce conditions for customers of such software…which could be damaging.
-Other professions such as medicine, drug research, etc have a professional guild that extends beyond direct employment boundaries.
+Sometimes the decision is made to ship when quality is low.
+I have as a professional software engineer no ethical recourse to such actions.
+Sometimes the impact is not death but extreme inefficiencies that cause overspending and unstable conditions for customers… Other professions such as medicine, drug research, etc. have professional guilds that extend beyond employment boundaries.
 Is this really a problem?

 The short answer is there are no short answers on ethical questions.

 If you sell something as “low quality” and the person buying it wants a cheap low quality product, what’s the problem?
 If both parties feel they got what they asked for, there is no ethical challenge regardless of quality (for addictive drugs or products producing toxic waste there may be communal ethics, but that’s another discussion).
 The rub then is what a product promises to do vs. what it actually does which leads to marketing ethics (e.g. are infomercials ethical?
 What about alpha or beta-software?)

 Deciding when something is finished is highly subjective.
 The Brooklyn bridge was designed by Roebling to have cables 6x stronger than necessary, a very high engineering standard.
 This level of “quality” is rarely used in modern engineering work.
 Is this lower standard ethical?
 Or was Roebling unethical in wasting so much in city resources to build a “wasteful” bridge?
 Subjective indeed.